 - The Coordinators implement the project on site: They coordinate the work of Trainers, supervise the local teams, act as contact persons for schools and local partners, and are responsible for their respective project budget.
 They meet at the annual Coordinators’ Meetings where they discuss challenges and opportunities of their work and receive training and advice.
 Since 2020, the Coordinators also learn about diversity-oriented organizational development in order to make their projects, teams and target groups more inclusive.

-- Our two annual Fellowship-Programs support and fund eight Fellows from Germany and all over Europe.
+- Our Fellowship-Program supports and funds up to six Fellows from Germany and all over Europe every year.
 During a six-month period the Fellows are mentored by experts and develop new innovative educational formats on topics related to media, democracy and digitalization.
 The new workshops are then published and integrated into our Educational Network so that young people throughout Europe can benefit from these new initiatives.

 It is through this structure that our Educational Network reaches students in many different European countries and can adapt and localize its course formats.
 Multipliers in school and out-of-school education are also an important part of the project.
 They contribute to a process of mutual knowledge transfer as well as the development of educational materials and publications.